 The influences of drill-holes are more complicated (and increased) as the numbers of drill-holes, and the displaced volumes are increased.
 Additionally, influences formed due to drill-holes in RC-columns cannot be retrieved.
-That means; repairing of the drill-holes by filling special concrete mortars or any other admixtures could not totally eliminate the loss of load-bearing capacity of the RC-columns.
+Therefore, It should not be forgotten that, repairing of the drill-holes by filling special concrete mortars or any other admixtures could not totally eliminate the loss of load-bearing capacity of the RC-columns.

-Digital image correlation method to capture fracture movements

-Computer technology and software development in different computer operating systems provide new environments for engineers to facilitate.
-Defining colours in computer screens through 24-bit colour definition of Red, Green, Blue (RGB) colours, ( $2^{(8)}$ bit for each colour to produce "true colour"), 256x256x256 matrix formats provides opportunities to the computer users to manage around 16.777 million colour tone differences in their computer graphic applications.
+Digital image correlation method to capture fracture movements format), provides opportunities to the computer users to manage around 16.777 million colour tone differences in their computer graphic applications.
 Taking sequential photos and defining the colour differences among them is one of the image processing applications for aerial/satellite photographing to define; sessional agricultural land uses, forest borders, extension of urban areas, new urban developments, new roads, flooding areas in wet seasons, desertification areas, etc. Sequential photographs used here can also be taken in different light-frequencies to improve the analyses required.
-Taking as many digital images as possible in a second (i.e. 60, 360, 6000, 750K, etc., image frame per sec.) push the image capturing computer technology & analyses into the upper level of opportunities.
+Taking as many digital images as possible in a second (i.e. 60, 360, 6000, 750K, etc., image frame per second) push the image capturing computer technology & analyses into the upper level of opportunities.
 Differentiating the colour differences in the sequential frames which have been taken in a certain time (very small time interval in a second) provides a new image processing method which is called digital image correlation, DIC.
 There are researches including DIC applications in different engineering fields.
-Likewise, Cheng, etal., (2023) supplied a brief description of DIC for strain measurements as; "DIC technology is a non-destructive measurement method that can obtain the full-field strain information of a specimen surface".
+Likewise, Cheng, etal., (2023) supplied a brief description of DIC for strain "DIC technology is non-destructive measurements as: ameasurement method that can obtain the full-field strain information of a specimen surface".
 They mentioned that, in DIC methodology images are divided into "many small blocks" and they are compared with the image obtained for one step earlier.
-The pixel position differences led to understanding very small displacements which could not be possible to measure in mechanical measuring apparatus.
+The pixel position differences led to understanding very small displacements which could not be possible to measure in mechanical measuring systems.
 Cheng, etal., (2023) presented their fracture recognition studies for uniaxial compressive strength of high-strength, self-compacting, C80 coded concrete (CO samples in their tests).
 Their studies included a uniaxial compressive strength determination test with 100x100x100mm samples through DIC strain measurements.
 They used specially arranged raw materials added to C80 raw material configuration to obtain CAR coded samples (adding extra: rubber particles and polymer latex powders), and CARF coded samples (adding extra: rubber particles, polymer latex powders, and polyethylene fibres).
-The DIC analysis result presented in Fig.11a was obtained from one of the uniaxial compressive tests performed for CARF sample by Cheng, etal., (2023).
+The DIC analysis results presented by Cheng, etal., (2023) were obtained from the uniaxial compressive tests performed for CO, CAR, and CARF samples.